konstarina/DSL/README.md

 >> boxFractal draw F-F-F-F F-F+F+F-F

-To run the program, User should type in the Command Line of his device :
+To run the program, User should type in the Command Line of his device:

 ```python python nameOfThisFile.py nameOfDSLfile.dsl
 ```